Should I be upgrading all my dependencies on a regular basis?

 (Web/View) Components: Should everything be a component?

-An article, posted 7 months ago filed in components, design system, structure, todo, programming, development, front-end & html.
+An article, posted about one year ago filed in components, design system, structure, todo, programming, development, front-end & html.

 Recently I was reviewing a merge request of some front-end code, and a simple div, that changed a bit of the custom appearance of a block of text through a few custom classes, was changed in a call to a view component that then applied the same classes, passed onto the component through a more deeply nested hash.